 How to Use the Current Ratio to Analyze Stocks

 Use this measurement as a guide.
 Why is the current ratio what it is?
 Is that in line with similar companies?
 Is it in line with historical trends?
 Is the ratio artificially high because one company has more inventory than another?
 Because another company is taking on more short-term financing?
 Has the current ratio changed suddenly?
 Is that change positive or negative?
 If something stands out, why?

-A strong business is worth owning, and a business with a strong current ratio has strengths worth understanding.
+A strong business is worth owning, and a business with a good current ratio has strengths worth understanding.